Query Attack via Opposite-Direction Feature:Towards Robust Image Retrieval: Experiment

-We visualize the retrieval results with the original and adversarial queries in Table \ref{tab:example}.
-Since we employ an iterative policy with small steps, the adversarial queries generated by our method are visually close to the original query.
-In these examples, the ranking results obtained by the original queries are good.
-However, when using the adversarial queries, the top-10 ranked images are all false matches with a different appearance with the adversarial query.
-The adversarial query successfully makes the victim model produce high ranks to the false match images.
-For the query person in yellow (second row), the adversarial query retrieves persons with light-colored shorts.
-For the query in red (fourth row), the adversarial query retrieves not only pedestrians in purple but also some background distractors.

-The experiment on fine-grained image retrieval indicates similar observation (Fig. \ref{fig:CUB}).
-First, due to the subtle differences among the fine-grained classes, the baseline vicitm model does not arrive a relatively high performance: Recall@1 = $44.53\%$, Recall@10 = $82.24\%$ and mAP = $19.51\%$ using clean queries.
-Using ODFA, the retrieval accuracy is made even worse.
+The experiments on the fine-grained image retrieval dataset, \ie CUB-200-2011, and pedestrian retrieval dataset, \ie Market-1501, indicate similar observation (see Figure~\ref{fig:CUB} and Figure~\ref{fig:market}).
+First, due to the subtle differences among the fine-grained classes, the baseline victim model does not arrive a relatively high performance: Recall@1 = $54.86\%$, Recall@10 = $87.51\%$ and mAP = $28.29\%$ using clean queries.
+We, however, still can use the proposed method to make the retrieval accuracy even worse.
 When $\epsilon = 16$, we arrive at Recall@1 = $1.81\%$, Recall@10 = $ 8.76\%$ and mAP = $1.72\%$.
-Second, compared with the three closed set methods, our method achieves larger accuracy drop.
+Second, compared with the three classification attack methods, our method achieves a larger accuracy drop.
 Since there are no overlapping bird classes in the source and target sets, the impact of the classification attack is limited.
-When $\epsilon = 16$, the best closed set method, \emph{i.e.}, fast-gradient sign method arrives at Recall@1=$ 8.74\%$, Recall@10 = $31.79\%$ and mAP = $4.88\%$.
-This accuracy drop is smaller than the drop of the proposed method.
+When $\epsilon = 16$, the best classification attack, \emph{i.e.,} fast-gradient sign method arrives at Recall@1=$ 8.74\%$, Recall@10 = $31.79\%$ and mAP = $4.88\%$.
+This accuracy drop is smaller than the drop of the proposed feature-based method.
+It shows that the proposed ODFA can more effectively and efficiently fool the target retrieval model with the small, human-imperceptible noise.
+Similarly, on the Market-1501 dataset, the proposed method successfully fools the victim model of predicting worse ranking predictions.
+The mAP accuracy drops from $70.28\%$ to $0.72\%$.
+More quantitative results are shown in Table~\ref{table:STA} .